starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

 ### Reading Data with `call`

-The `call` command lets you query contract functions without transacting.
+The `call` command let's you query contract functions without transacting.
 For instance, if you want to determine the current contract owner using the `get_name` function, which requires no arguments:

 ```bash